ATTN:

-ATTN: is a media company based in Los Angeles, California.
+ATTN:, Inc. (stylized in all lowercase) is a digital media company based in Los Angeles, California.
 As of January 2018, the company receives millions of monthly video views, primarily on social media platforms like Facebook, Instagram, TikTok, and YouTube.

 ATTN: was founded in 2014 by Matthew Segal and Jarrett Moreno.
 According to the company, they "break down important societal topics and conversations into digestible, entertaining videos and series across all platforms and are leaders when it comes to reaching people who want context on the issues and conversations that matter to them".
-The New York Times called ATTN:, “particularly skilled at translating complicated issues into short, cogent content.”
+The New York Times called ATTN:, "particularly skilled at translating complicated issues into short, cogent content."

 In May 2022, Candle Media announced that it would acquire ATTN: for $100 million.

 History

 Prior to founding ATTN:, Matthew Segal and Jarrett Moreno started Ourtime.org, a nonprofit dedicated to promoting voter registration among young people.

 Funding

 In November 2014, Segal and Moreno founded ATTN: in Los Angeles and raised $4.1 million from several investors including Marc Rowan, RTS Ventures, Ross Levinsohn, Hope Taitz, The Seacrest Global Group and Troy Carter.

 In February 2016, ATTN: raised $18 million in a Series B led by Evolution Media Partners that also included Main Street Advisors.
 Comedian Bill Maher is also an investor and has stated that, “in 90-second videos, ATTN:’s getting young people to care about things that actually matter.”

 In November 2016, ATTN: and Tribune Media announced a strategic distribution partnership that also included an investment by Tribune in ATTN:.